 Since my printer at home broke down a few months ago, I have come with some creative ways to go paperless and simplify my life.
 Working from home due to the COVID-19 crisis has also given me time to declutter, digitize paperwork and do things more efficiently using some cool gadgets and an array of online tools.

-I have seen a marked difference with the amount of clutter around the home, less paper waste ending up in the recycle bin and better organization via digital means.
-A scanner might be useful but I’ve decided never to buy a printer again – it’s a thing of the past!
+I have seen a marked difference in the amount of clutter around the home, less paper waste ending up in the recycling bin, and better organization via digital means.
+A scanner might be useful, but I’ve decided never to repurchase a printer – it’s a thing of the past!

-Credit card offers, medical records, insurance forms, bills, bank statements, receipts, coupons and junk mail just keeps piling up and it’s gone out of control.
-At your ‘every so often’ de-clutter session you wonder how you have accumulated so much paperwork and junk mail.
-Then you need to work out what to keep and what to throw away.
+Credit card offers, medical records, insurance forms, bills, bank statements, receipts, coupons, and junk mail keeps piling up, and it’s gone out of control.
+At your ‘every so often’ de-clutter session, you wonder how you have accumulated so much paperwork and junk mail.
+Then it would be best if you worked out what to keep and what to throw away.
 It’s all a big mess!

 Simple ways to go paperless at home